crate/crate-gc-admin/README.md

 To publish a new version of the `crate-gc-admin` you need to

-1.  be part of `@crate.io` organization on npm
-2.  `git checkout -b prefix/release-x.y.z`
+1.  `git checkout -b prefix/release-x.y.z`
-3. Update `package.json` with the new version
+2. Update `package.json` with the new version
-4. Update `CHANGES.md` with a new release section
+3. Update `CHANGES.md` with a new release section
-5. Commit, push, get approval, merge
+4. Commit, push, get approval, merge
-6. Wait for the GitHub Action to automatically publish the new version on NPM.
+5. Wait for the GitHub Action to automatically publish the new version on NPM.